 - Maestro Trigger → Launched (Docusign workflow started, Instance ID recorded)

-If the HMAC fails, the Action is marked verification_failed and nothing fires to Docusign.
-If a Greenhouse candidate record lacks a field your Docusign workflow requires (e.g. the parameter startDate is expected but the payload doesn't have it), the Action is marked validation_error so you can inspect the raw payload and decide whether to adjust the workflow's parameter contract or the Greenhouse event payload.
+If the HMAC fails, the Relay is marked verification_failed and nothing fires to Docusign.
+If a Greenhouse candidate record lacks a field your Docusign workflow requires (e.g. the parameter startDate is expected but the payload doesn't have it), the Relay is marked validation_error so you can inspect the raw payload and decide whether to adjust the workflow's parameter contract or the Greenhouse event payload.

 What happens when a candidate declines #